tstack/lnav-debug-example/README.md

   to one that is before or after "Thread-1" will change this panel to only show the main thread.
 * The "Breakpoints" panel shows breakpoints that are set on log statements in the code.
+* The top-right button bar are the debugger controls.
-Pressing the "Continue" debugger button will move the focused log message to the next breakpoint for the current thread.
+  Pressing the "Continue" button will move the focused log message to the next breakpoint for the current thread.
+Pressing "Step Over" will move to the next log message in the current thread.
+  Pressing "Step Back" will move to the previous log message in the current thread.
+Movements in lnav itself will also be reflected in the source code editor and debug panels.

+This screenshot shows lnav embedded into VS Code, but you can also run lnav in a terminal and connect to it from VS Code.